ocavue/starter-monorepo/README.md

 ## Scripts

+- `pnpm run dev` - start the development server for all apps
+- `pnpm run build` - build all packages and apps
 - `pnpm run fix` - fix linting and formatting
 - `pnpm run typecheck` - typecheck the project using TypeScript
 - `pnpm run lint` - lint the project using ESLint